 Cash and marketable securities are measured at fair value using level 1 inputs.
-The value of receivables, advances, reclamation deposit, and accounts payable and accrued liabilities approximates their carrying values.
+The value of receivables, reclamation deposits, and accounts payable and accrued liabilities approximates their carrying values.

 Financial risk factors

 The Company is exposed to a variety of financial risks by virtue of its activities including credit, liquidity, interest rate, foreign currency, and price risk.